Thailand Digital Nomad Visa Guide (2024)

 Benefit #7: Breathtaking summer holiday resorts

-Amazing landscapes, beautiful beaches, and breathtaking summer holiday resorts will leave you in dilemma about what place to go to see first.
-Even in the coldest months like January and February, you can enjoy swimming, thanks to the average sea temperature of around 27℃ (80,6℉).
+Amazing landscapes, beautiful beaches, and breathtaking summer holiday resorts will leave you in a dilemma about what place to go to see first.
+Even in the coldest months like January and February, you can enjoy swimming, thanks to the average sea temperature of between 27℃ and 30℃ (80.6℉—86℉).

-For those of you who have slightly deeper pockets, we recommend visiting an island called Phuket and a neighboring town called Krabi.
-They are two of the five most popular summer holiday destinations in Thailand
+We highly recommend visiting Phuket and its neighboring town Krabi.
+They are 2 of the most popular summer holiday destinations in Thailand.

-On the other hand, if you are not willing to spend much money, or simply do not enjoy glamorous destinations such as the two mentioned above, check out destinations such as Koh Yao Noi, Similan Islands, and Koh Samui.
+On the other hand, if you are not willing to spend much money, or simply do not enjoy glamorous destinations such as the 2 mentioned above, check out places like Koh Yao Noi, Similan Islands, and Koh Samui.

 Wherever you go, we believe you’ll have a good time and understand why around 40 million tourists visited Thailand in the year before the pandemic.